 Boy Scout and Girl Scouts USED to be excellent sources of such training, but sadly, in recent years, both groups have decreased their focus on outdoor skills, become infused with social political issues, and even started offering a video gaming badge, in some troops…in my opinion as a former Girl Scouts leader.

 So many parents apparently feel the same way, a growing number of alternatives to the scouting programs noted above, has been started and just keep on growing.
 American Heritage Girls, Frontier Girls, and Trail Life Scouts, are excellent programs for parents seeking a traditional scouting experience for their children.

 12. Read survival books designed for kids with them while they are young and always engage in a question and session during or after reading the book.

-Some great books for prepper kids include:
+Some great resources for prepper kids include:

 - Willy Whitefeather’s Outdoor Survival Handbook for Kids

 - The American Boy’s Handy Book

 - Into the Forest